Mkirwa24/se-assignment-8-pitching-a-software-project-Mkirwa24/README.md

 Efficiency and productivity
 Competitive advantage

-How to Tailor Your Pitch:
+How to Tailor the Pitch:
-Strategic Fit: Explain alignment with company goals.
+Strategic Fit: Explaining alignment with company goals.
-Business Outcomes: Focus on impact on productivity and efficiency.
+Business Outcomes: Focusing on impact on productivity and efficiency.
-Cost-Benefit Analysis: Provide a clear cost-benefit justification.
+Cost-Benefit Analysis: Providing a clear cost-benefit justification.
 Example:
 “Our software aligns with our strategic goal of digital transformation, improving productivity by 30%.
 This positions us ahead of competitors by offering faster and more efficient services.
 The initial investment will pay for itself within 18 months through cost savings and increased revenue.”